Skip to main content

 " Happy now?"
 He broke the silence.

-He patted his daughter's head as Pratap first looked at Ajabde with a grim face then managed a faint smile at her father who nodded.
-Hansa walked up to the stage as she hugged Pratap and he wiped away her tears before Ajabde hugged her tight not letting go.
-Ranima walked up to separate the duo as she cried hugging Ranima as well.
-Ajabde Punwar had never even imagined crying so much ever in her life.
+He patted his daughter's head as Pratap first looked at Ajabde with a grim face, then managed a faint smile at her father, who nodded.
+Hansa walked up to the stage as she hugged Pratap, and he wiped away her tears before Ajabde hugged her tightly, not letting go.
+Ranima walked up to separate the duo as she cried, hugging Ranima as well.
+Ajabde Punwar had never even imagined crying so much in her life.

 " You told...?"